SethuRamanOmanakuttan/mailchain-newsletter-app/README.md

 ## About Mailchain

 Mailchain is a multi-chain communication protocol that helps you communicate with your users across any protocol.
-It provides end-to-end encryption by default, and supports 1:1, 1:many and group communication.
+It provides end-to-end encryption by default and supports 1:1, 1:many and group communication.

 ## Getting Started